erajasekar/lmes-feedback/PITCHME.md

 ** Is just lack of practical knowledge only problem ? **

-> If you know how computer works practically, is that enough to invent smart phone?

 *** What LMES can do to create Entrepreneurs and Scientists? ***